visualcurrent/Notion-2-Obsidan/README.md

 Note that Notion comments do NOT appear to be included in their export files.

 Outside of missing comments.
 This guide will give you full internal link and backlink integration for your content in Obsidian.

-# Supporting the Work

-I’m happy to offer you the complete process for your content migration to Obsidian.
-I’ve been diligent in documenting all the needed steps and they should save you considerable time and frustration.

-Should you want to save even more time, I have wrapped this process into a small program that will convert all of your links and files to Obsidian in a matter of seconds.
-For a sliding scale donation starting at $4 USD, you can have the full conversion tool.

-I estimate that anyone using this guide can convert their Notion export in a day or less of work.
-Without this free guide, it would likely take several days of troubleshooting.
-If you’re a confident programmer, it may take a couple hours with this guide.
-I encourage everyone to go through the process.
-It is rather satisfying.

-However, if your time is worth more spent elsewhere, consider what the time savings is worth to you.
-My hole-in-the-bucket COVID-19 era income will greatly appreciate the help.
-Donation links are at the end of this documentation.

-Otherwise, let’s get started\!
-Here are the steps...

 # Export Your Full Notion Database